 Most of my bait stations go outdoors, along walls, but some go indoors, in my barn, brooder house, garage, and basement, for example.
 One thing about having a farm is that you have a lot of buildings for local rodents to damage, few of which are rodent-proof.
 With bait stations in my basement, I don’t seem to need any in the main floors of the house.

 I use standard bait blocks.
 These weigh about an ounce and have a hole down the center, so you can fix them in place with a rod or a nail, preventing them from being dragged away by rodents, who prefer to hoard food in convenient places.
-But if they can’t drag it away, they’ll eat it in place.
+Maybe they’ll eat it later, maybe not.
+But if they can’t drag it away, they’ll eat it in place, today.

 Mice don’t drag bait blocks around much, but rats do.
 I realized my mistake when I saw that a rat had dragged a four-ounce Just One Bite bait block several feet to the mouth of its burrow.

-I don’t like the idea of this kind of surprise being scattered around at random, to (briefly) delight the next pets, livestock, or wildlife to happen by.
-So: no more pelletized bait for me, and the bait blocks are always fixed in place so they won’t be moved.
+I don’t like the idea of randomly shifted point that delight (but only briefly) the next pet, livestock, or wildlife to happen by.
+So: no more pelletized bait for me, and the bait blocks are always fixed in place so they can’t be moved.
 I’m running a rodent buffet, not rodent take-out.

 I especially like the T-shaped rat-sized Top Loader bait stations by J.T.
 Eaton.
 These are seriously weatherproof.
 The vertical section has a rod that holds five bait blocks, which is adequate.